RandyWAidoo/Jaccard-Concentration-Index/README.md

 - **`noise_label`**: `int`, optional, (default=`None`)
   A numeric label within `y_pred` that represents assignment to a noise cluster.
-  All computations will ignore members of the noise cluster.
+  Scores for the noise cluster will not be computed and will not affect the final averages directly.
+  However, the mass of the true clusters that is deposited in the noise cluster will count against the final score.

 - **`return_all`**: `bool`, optional (default=`False`)
   If `True`, the function returns all global metrics along with detailed metrics for each cluster.
 If `False`, only the global JCI score is returned.